jalagar/animated-art-engine/README.md

 1.  **`'totalSupply'`** : total number of gifs to generate.
 2.  **`'height'`** : height of one frame.
 This should be equal to width.
 3.  **`'width'`** : width of one frame.
 This should be equal to height.
-4.  **`'layersOrder'`** : list of layers in order of background to foreground.
-5.  **`'quality'`** : quality of images.
-See [PIL docs](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#jpeg) for more info.
-0 - worst, 95 - best.
-6.  **`'framesPerSecond'`** : number of frames per second.
+4.  **`'framesPerSecond'`** : number of frames per second.
 This will not be exact because PIL takes in integer milliseconds per frame
     (so 12fps = 83.3ms per frame but rounded to an int = 83ms).
 This will not be recognizable by the human eye, but worth calling out.
-7.  **`'numberOfFrames'`** : number of total frames.
+5.  **`'numberOfFrames'`** : number of total frames.
 For example you could have 24 frames, but you want to render it 12fps.
-8.  **`'description'`** : description to be put in the metadata.
+6.  **`'description'`** : description to be put in the metadata.
-9.  **`'baseUri'`** : baseUri to be put in the metadata.
+7.  **`'baseUri'`** : baseUri to be put in the metadata.
-10. **`'saveIndividualFrames'`** : this is if you want to save the individual final frames, for example if you want to let people pick just one frame for a profile page
+8.  **`'saveIndividualFrames'`** : this is if you want to save the individual final frames, for example if you want to let people pick just one frame for a profile page.
+9. **`'layersFolder'`**: this is the folder that you want to use for the layers.
+The default is `layers`, but this allows you to have multiple versions of layers and run them side by side.
+The current repo has four example folders, `layers`, `layers_grouping`, `layers_if_then`, `layers_z_index` which all demonstrate features from [nftchef's repo](https://generator.nftchef.dev/).

+Update `step2_spritesheet_to_generative_sheet/src/config.js` with your `layerConfigurations`.
+If you want the basic configuration, just edit `layersOrder`, but if you want to take advantage of [nftchef's repo](https://generator.nftchef.dev/), then scroll through the file for some examples and modify `layerConfigurations` accordingly.

 - To run the process end to end run:

         make all

 Your output gifs and JSON metadata will appear in `build/gifs` and `build/json`.
 Try it yourself with the default settings and layers!